eliasgranderubio/dagda/README.md

 [![Build Status](https://travis-ci.org/eliasgranderubio/dagda.svg?branch=master)](https://travis-ci.org/eliasgranderubio/dagda)
 [![Coverage Status](https://coveralls.io/repos/github/eliasgranderubio/dagda/badge.svg?branch=master)](https://coveralls.io/github/eliasgranderubio/dagda?branch=master)

-**Dagda** is a tool to perform static analysis of known vulnerabilities in docker images/containers.
+**Dagda** is a tool to perform static analysis of known vulnerabilities in docker images/containers and to monitor runtime docker containers for detecting anomalous activities.

 In order to fulfill its mission, first the known vulnerabilities as CVEs (Common Vulnerabilities and Exposures) and BIDs (Bugtraq IDs), and the known exploits from Offensive Security database are imported into a MongoDB to facilitate the search of these vulnerabilities and exploits when your analysis are in progress.

-Then, when you run an analysis, **Dagda** retrieves information about the software installed into your docker image, such as the OS packages and the dependencies of the programming languages, and verifies for each product and its version if it is free of vulnerabilities against the previously stored information into the MongoDB.
+Then, when you run a static analysis of known vulnerabilities, **Dagda** retrieves information about the software installed into your docker image, such as the OS packages and the dependencies of the programming languages, and verifies for each product and its version if it is free of vulnerabilities against the previously stored information into the MongoDB.

 **Dagda** supports multiple Linux base images:
   * Red Hat/CentOS/Fedora